The 5 Best Kettlebells to Buy and the 5 Best Moves to Do with Them

 Never count another rep again with Jaxjox’s Kettlebell Connect.
 We tested last year and were impressed with how quickly this KB changed weights.
 Move from 12 to 18 to 24 to 32 to 40 in just three seconds.
 Press the button, let it whirl and then get going with your workout.
 Bonus: All your reps and sets get logged in the app.

-Onnit makes unique kettlebells that are sure to turn heads thanks to designs inspired by Star Wars, Marvel and, well, primates.
-If you’re looking for a broader range of weights and something more accessible for beginners, check out the everyday black spheres, but if you want something that’s 36 to 70 pounds and roars, the weights with personality are for you.
+Onnit makes unique kettlebells that are sure to turn heads thanks to designs inspired by Star Wars, zombies and, well, primates.
+If you’re looking for a broader range of weights and something more accessible for beginners, check out the everyday black spheres.
+But if you want something that’s 36 to 70 pounds and roars, the weights with personality are for you.